evo-lua/evo-lua.github.io/docs/tutorials/bdd-testing-framework.md

 	Example:Execute()
 ```

-You can run your tests like any other Lua code, by typing ``evo bdd-demo.lua``.
-Output of the above script:
+You can run your tests like any other script, by invoking the interpreter on your scenario file: ``evo bdd-demo.lua``

+The displayed summary of the above script should read as follows:

 ![Screenshot of the BDD test output](bdd-test-output-example.png)